Sainsbury’s festive grocery sales sparkle but non-food arm and Argos struggle

 The figures follow Tesco’s festive update on Thursday, which showed a 3.3% rise in like-for-like UK and Ireland sales over the six weeks to January 3, which was lower than forecast.

-Shares in Sainsbury’s fell 4% in early trading on Friday as its third quarter growth also came in lower than expected in the market.
+Shares in Sainsbury’s fell 6% in morning trading on Friday as its third quarter growth also came in lower than expected in the market.

 Tesco’s chief executive Ken Murphy said on Thursday competition in the market was “intense” and “relentless” over the festive season, with shoppers increasingly seeking out value.

+He said food inflation had passed the recent peak and added that prices were set to become more stable in the year ahead, given the sector is not facing the same cost increases it saw in 2025 with the National Insurance contribution hike.

+An added headache for Argos and general merchandise sales has been the increased competition from cut-price online players Shein and Temu, according to Mr Roberts.

-But Sainsbury’s said shoppers were also trading-up over Christmas, with sales of its Taste the Difference range jumping 15% in the Christmas quarter.
+But he said that in food, shoppers were trading up over Christmas, with sales of its Taste the Difference range jumping 15% in the Christmas quarter.

+The disappointing figures at Argos have renewed speculation that Sainsbury’s might look to offload the business, after it was the target of an approach by Chinese firm JD.com last autumn.

+Chris Beauchamp, chief market analyst at IG, said: “Sainsbury’s has essentially hung up the ‘for sale’ sign over Argos today, after the chain spoiled a decent set of numbers for the supermarket’s core business.

 Bookmark popover